Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Experiments

-\textbf{Computational Environment.} Our homogeneous federation environment consists of 10 fast learners (GPU) and our heterogeneous of 5 fast (GPU) and 5 slow (CPU) learners.
-The fast learners run on a dedicated GPU server equipped with 8~GeForce GTX 1080 Ti graphics cards of 10~GB RAM each, 40~Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz, and 128GB DDR4 RAM.
-The slow learners run on a separate server equipped with 48 Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz and 128GB DDR4 RAM.
-For the \mbox{2-CNN} used in Cifar-10 the processing time per batch for fast learners is: $t_{\beta_{k}} \approx 30ms$, and for slow: $t_{\beta_{k}} \approx 300ms$, while for the ResNet-50 used in Cifar-100, for fast is: $t_{\beta_{k}} \approx 60ms$ and for slow: $t_{\beta_{k}} \approx 2000ms$.
+\paragraph{Computational Environment.} Our homogeneous federation environment for CIFAR and ExtendedMNIST consists of 10 fast learners (GPUs) and our heterogeneous of 5 fast (GPU) and 5 slow (CPU) learners.
+For the BrainAge task our homogeneous environment consists of 8 fast learners.
+The fast learners were run on a dedicated GPU server equipped with 8~GeForce GTX 1080 Ti graphics cards of 10~GB RAM each, 40~Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz, and 128GB DDR4 RAM.
+The slow learners were run on a separate server equipped with 48 Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz and 128GB DDR4 RAM.
+For the \mbox{2-CNN} used in CIFAR-10 the processing time per batch for fast learners is: $t_{\beta_{k}} \approx 30ms$, and for slow: $t_{\beta_{k}} \approx 300ms$, for the ResNet-50 used in CIFAR-100, for fast is: $t_{\beta_{k}} \approx 60ms$ and for slow: $t_{\beta_{k}} \approx 2000ms$, for the \mbox{2-CNN} used in ExtendedMNIST for fast is: $t_{\beta_{k}} \approx 50ms$ and for slow: $t_{\beta_{k}} \approx 800ms$ and for the \mbox{5-CNN} used in BrainAge for fast is: $t_{\beta_{k}} \approx 120ms$.